Boys & Girls Clubs Big Brothers Big Sisters of Edmonton & Area

 About Boys & Girls Clubs Big Brothers Big Sisters of Edmonton & Area:

 Founded in 2011, Boys and Girls Clubs Big Brothers Big Sisters of Edmonton and Area (BGCBigs) supports children in the Edmonton area through mentoring and after-school programs.
-By combining the Boys and Girls Clubs model with that of Big Brothers Big Sisters, the charity states that its programs encourage physical, emotional, and academic success.
-It offers community or in-school mentoring, as well as a variety of after-school programs.
+It combines the Boys and Girls Clubs model with the Big Brothers Big Sisters model.
+BGCBigs' programs encourage healthy emotional, physical, and academic development.
+Its programs support vulnerable youth and those challenged by poverty.
+In F2023, the charity reports serving 1,791 youth.

 My anchor